thegrumpys/odop/docs/Help/tutordemo.md

 #### Tutorial and Demo

-The ODOP tutorial / demo feature is intended to to help the new user get started quickly.
+The ODOP tutorial / demo feature is intended to to help new users get started quickly.
-Specially constructed "sessions" provide multiple pages, where each page consists of a few paragraphs of text positioned above the normal ODOP page.
+Specially constructed tutorial and demonstration "sessions" provide multiple pages, where each page consists of a few paragraphs of text positioned above the normal ODOP page.
 The sessions provide input values and control of ODOP solution functions